manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 Types produced from type manifolds such as the GraphQL and JSON Manifolds can be extended too.
 For instance, a GraphQL file called `movies.graphql` in the `abc/res` resource directory results in a type named `abc.res.movies`.
-Likewise, a `Person` type defined in file is an inner class of `movies` with name `abc.res.movies.Person`.
+Likewise, a `Person` type defined in the file is an inner class of `movies` with name `abc.res.movies.Person`.
 Thus an extension on the `Person` inner type uses the same technique explained in the previous section on Inner Classes.

 ```java